Getting a-Round Guarantees: Floating-Point Attacks on Certified Robustness: Attack experiments

 \section{Attack experiments}

 In this section we evaluate whether our rounding search attacks can find adversarial examples within a certified radius.
+We first consider linear classifiers and then neural networks.
+We evaluate certified radii obtained using the \emph{exact} method for linear classifiers, and \emph{conservative}~\cite{beta-crown,gurobi} and \emph{approximate}~\cite{cohen2019certified} certification mechanisms for neural networks.
+Since the computation of exact certification for linear classifier is $R=|\mathbf{w}^T\mathbf{x}+b|/\|\mathbf{w}\|$, we compute it ourselves using either 32-bit or 64-bit floating-point arithmetic in Numpy.

-We first consider linear classifiers and then consider neural networks, whose certified radii are obtained using \emph{conservative}~\cite{beta-crown,gurobi} or \emph{approximate}~\cite{cohen2019certified} mechanisms.
-We show that our rounding search finds adversarial examples within {certified} radii for all these mechanisms.
-We use implementations accompanying the papers on conservative and approximate mechanisms~\cite{beta-crown,gurobi,cohen2019certified}.
-Since the computation of exact certification for linear classifier is $R=|w^Tx+b|/\|w\|$, we compute it ourselves using 64-bit arithmetic in Python.
-All our linear models are run on an Intel Xeon Platinum 8180M CPU, while our neural network models are run on a Tesla V100 16GB GPU.
+For linear classifiers, we will conduct attacks in both the weak and strong threat models.
+For neural networks, we will conduct attacks in the weak threat model.
+We show that our rounding search finds adversarial examples within certified radii for all of them.
+Our linear models are run on an Intel Xeon Platinum 8180M CPU, while our neural network models are run on a Tesla V100 16GB GPU.

-\paragraph{Baseline attack rates.} The baseline success rate for finding an adversarial example against a linear model within the radius defined in~Section~\ref{sec:bqcert} should be 0\% in theory, since the mechanism is exact: it claims to be both sound and complete.
-The baseline success rate for radii returned by conservative mechanisms should also be 0\% since they too are claimed to be sound. {Though randomized smoothing for neural networks comes with a failure probability $\alpha\ll 1$ to account for sampling error in approximating a smoothed classifier, it does not explicitly take into account errors due to rounding.}
+\paragraph{Baseline attack rates.} The baseline success rate for finding an adversarial example against a linear model within the radius defined in~Section~\ref{sec:bqcert} should be 0\% in both threat models, since the mechanism is exact: it claims to be both sound and complete.
+The baseline success rate for radii returned by conservative mechanisms should also be 0\% since they too are claimed to be sound.
+Though randomized smoothing comes with a failure probability $\alpha\ll 1$ to account for sampling error in approximating a smoothed classifier, it does not explicitly take into account errors due to rounding.